RayWP/text2uml/README.md

 ## install en_core_web_sm (run after run poetry shell)
 1. run `python -m spacy download en_core_web_sm` to install the english language model for spacy :D

+## running the original code by text2uml
+1. run `python run_pipeline.py` to run the original code by text2uml or check "Full pipeline.ipynb" for a more detailed guide